younata/personal_knowledge/src/flying/weather/README.md

 - [Briefings]({{#path_for Briefings}}) covers receiving weather briefings.
 It could use a lot of fleshing out.
 - [Icing]({{#path_for Icing}}) covers icing specifically.

+All weather events are the result of unequal heating and cooling of the Earth's surface and atmosphere.

+## Standard Values

+Standard temperature and pressure at sea level is considered 15℃ and 29.92" Hg (inches of Mercury).
+This is part of the "Standard Atmosphere".

+Atmospheric Pressure decreases approximately 1" Hg per 1,000 ft.

+Up to approximately 35,000 feet MSL, on average, the outside air temperature will decrease by 2 ℃ for every 1,000 feet gained.
+This is the standard lapse rate.
+This is obviously not true always - inversion layers are things after all - but it is very useful for calculating freezing levels and the like.

+## Humidity and Dewpoint

+Relative humidity is the is the ratio of actual water vapor in a volume of air compared to the amount of water vapor that volume of air could hold at a particular temperature and pressure.
+With constant pressure, the total amount of water vapor a volume of air can hold depends on its temperature - warmer air can hold more total water.
+Or put another way: if you take a volume of air and only increase its temperature, the relative humidity will go down.

+When the relative humidity is 100% - that is, the amount of water vapor in that air is the maximum it can hold - then we say the air volume is saturated.

+The dewpoint is the temperature a volume of air (at constant pressure) must be cooled to to allow the water vapor to condense into dew.
+Dew is simply water condensed onto a surface.
+When the dewpoint is below 0 ℃, the dewpoint is sometimes called the frost point.

+Given only the dewpoint and the current air temperature, you can calculate the relative humidity by dividing the air temperature (in celsius) by the dewpoint (in celsius).

+For example, if the dewpoint is 10 ℃ and the air temperature is 20 ℃, then the relative humidity is 100%.

+You can also use this (combined with the standard lapse rate) to calculate where you should expect clouds at.
+If the air is already saturated, then you can expect fog at or near the ground.

+## Weather Systems

 ## Weather Forecast and Advisories

 Airmets, sigmets, convective sigmets, PIREPs (Pilot reports), METARs, TAFs, etc.